learn-co-curriculum/dsc-standard-normal-distribution/README.md

 ### An example

-Imagine test results following a normal distribution with a mean of 50 and a standard deviation of 10.
+Imagine some test results follow a normal distribution with a mean score of 50 and a standard deviation of 10.
 One of the students scored a 70 on the test.
-Using this information and $z$-scores makes it easy to tell how she performed in terms of standard deviations from the mean:
+Using this information and $z$-scores makes it easy to tell how she performed in terms of standard deviations from the mean.
+Converting a test score of 70 to a $z$-score, an $x$ of 70 would be, in this case:

-Imagine a person scored a 70 on a test, with results distribution having a mean of 50 and a standard deviation of 10, then they scored 2 standard deviations above the mean.
-Converting the test scores to $z$-scores, an X of 70 would be:

 $z = \dfrac{70 - 50}{10}  = 2$

-By having transformed our test result of 70 to the $z$-score of 2, we now know that the student's original score was 2 standard deviations above the mean.
+By transforming the test result of 70 to a $z$-score of 2, we now know that the student's original score was 2 standard deviations above the mean score.
 Note that the $z$ distribution will only be a normal distribution if the original distribution of $x$ was normal.

 In summary, calculating the $z$-score gives us quick and easy access to understanding how **extreme** a certain result is.
 Looking at the original distribution ($\mu =50$, $\sigma=10$) and the standard normal distribution ($\mu =0$, $\sigma=1$) while highlighting $x=70$ and $z=2$ gives the following result: